NextronSystems/thor-manual/usage/beforeyoubegin.rst

    Full Disk Access View

 After your scan has finished, you can disable FDA for Terminal and reenable when scanning again.
-After your scan has finished, you can disable FDA for Terminal and reenable when scanning again.

 Choose The Right THOR Variant